nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-06-goldeneye.md

 ---

 There was one issue though...
-The exploit is a C script, but the machine does not have `gcc` installed.
+The exploit is a C script, but the machine does not have `gcc` installed:

 ![screenshot36](../assets/images/goldeneye/screenshot36.png)

 Fortunately, it does have `cc`, which is able to compile C code as well.
-Hence, in order for the exploit to work on the target machine, we have to change all instances of 'gcc' in the exploit to 'cc'.
+Hence, in order for the exploit to work on the target machine, we have to change all instances of 'gcc' in the exploit to 'cc':

 ![screenshot37](../assets/images/goldeneye/screenshot37.png)

-Once that was done, I transferred the exploit over to the target machine, compiled it with `cc` to a file called **ofs**, and ran it:
+Once that was done, I transferred the exploit over to the target machine, compiled it with `cc` to a file called 'ofs', and ran it:

 ![screenshot38](../assets/images/goldeneye/screenshot38.png)

-And we are now root!
+The exploit worked and we are now root!

-The root flag can be found in the **/root** directory.
-Note that it was a hidden file.
+The **root flag** can be found in the /root directory.
+Note that it was a hidden file:

 ![screenshot39](../assets/images/goldeneye/screenshot39.png)